 The road reserve is the area between property boundaries and includes assets such as the road pavement, footpaths, vehicle crossings (driveways), naturestrips and kerb and channel.

-A security bond may be required at the time of application and will be refunded in full once the works are completed, inspected and approved by Council officers.
+You will need to pay an application fee, and a security deposit may also be required at the time of application.
+Security deposits will be refunded in full once the works are completed, inspected and approved by Council officers.

 Property owners are responsible for the ongoing maintenance and construction of vehicle crossings in accordance with Council’s Community Laws.